 - How to sew so they can mend clothing or any fabric and even make things such as bags or scrap quilts

-- How to bargain and trade (Kids naturally do this with their toys so teach them at garage sales.)
+- How to barter and trade (Kids naturally do this with their toys, so teach them at garage sales.)

-- How to be responsible for themselves and to be aware of their surroundings at all times
+- How to be responsible for themselves and be aware of their surroundings at all times

 - Use S.T.O.P. to help them remember what to do first when they become separated from you.
 Stop–Think–Observe–Plan.
 Note to parents: Always have a plan in place for what to do if you become separated from your children.